hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_d53aabef-cb35-4c7d-8714-bcd40736c1e2-0_2.content.md

 # AI impact on space health

 Welcome to our website dedicated to exploring the intersection of artificial intelligence and human health in space.
-Our team of AInauts is conducting groundbreaking experiments in a zero-gravity chamber to better understand how AI affects the human body.
+Our team of Ainautes is conducting groundbreaking experiments in a zero-gravity chamber to better understand how AI affects the human body.

 ## About Us